Ghent

-Ghent (Gent /nl/; Gand /fr/; historically known as Gaunt in English) is a city and a municipality in the Flemish Region of Belgium.
-It is the capital and largest city of the province of East Flanders, and the third largest in the country, after Brussels and Antwerp.
+Ghent (Note: (Gent /nl/; Gand /fr/; historically known as Gaunt in English)) is a city and a municipality in the East Flanders province of the Flemish Region of Belgium.
+It is the capital and largest city of the province and the third largest in the country, after Brussels and Antwerp.
 It is a port and university city.

 The city originally started as a settlement at the confluence of the Rivers Scheldt and Leie.
 In the Late Middle Ages Ghent became one of the largest and richest cities of northern Europe, with some 50,000 people in 1300.
 After the late 16th century Ghent became a less important city, resulting in an extremely well-preserved historic centre, making Ghent a popular tourist destination.

 The municipality comprises the city of Ghent proper and the surrounding suburbs of Afsnee, Desteldonk, Drongen, Gentbrugge, Ledeberg, Mariakerke, Mendonk, Oostakker, Sint-Amandsberg, Sint-Denijs-Westrem, Sint-Kruis-Winkel, Wondelgem and Zwijnaarde.
 With 270,473 inhabitants at the end of 2024, Ghent is Belgium's second largest municipality by number of inhabitants.
 The metropolitan area, including the outer commuter zone, covers an area of 1205 km² and had a total population of 560,522 as of 1 January 2018, which ranks it as the fourth most populous in Belgium.
 The current mayor of Ghent is Mathias De Clercq (Open Vld).

 The ten-day-long Ghent Festival (Gentse Feesten) is held every year and attended by about 1–1.5 million visitors.